bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 ## 'use strict';

     'use strict';
-    //prevents use of global variables
+    // prevents use of global variables
     // all parameter names for a function must be unique

     function myFunc(a, a, b) {